-What to expect from a career in the Horticulture Industry
+What to expect from a career in the Horticulture and Landscaping industry

 Horticulture and Landscaping Courses

-Other horticulture and landscaping programs are more specialized, focusing on a particular area of the industry, such as:
+Specialized horticulture and landscaping programs focus on a particular area of the industry, including:

 - Greenhouse and Nursery Technician.
-Greenhouse and nursery technician programs prepare students to work in sales, research or greenhouse and nursery management.
-Courses include plant science, horticulture entomology, pest management and more.
+Greenhouse and nursery technician programs prepare students to work in merchandising and sales / marketing research, or greenhouse and nursery management.
+Courses include plant science, horticulture entomology, pest management, and more.

 General Horticulture and Landscaping Program Requirements